Inuit Ceramics

 In 1962 in Kangiqliniq (Rankin Inlet), a nickel mine that underpinned the local economy was closed, leaving many without a steady income.
 The Department of Northern Affairs and Natural Resources launched the Rankin Inlet Ceramics Project, which they believed might function as an alternative industry.
 The CBC notes that “similar arts projects had proven successful elsewhere in the Arctic, with prints and stone carvings in high demand in southern markets.
 Officials decided ceramics would be an appropriate niche for the area.”
 This decision was in part due to the area’s scarcity of stone suitable for carving—the region’s rock is very hard and porous—even though local artists like John TiktakGeorge Arluk and John Kavik were already known in southern Canada for their sculptures.

 MICHAEL ANGUTITUAK (1912-1982), Kangiqliniq (Rankin Inlet).
-WOMAN RIDING A GOOSE, ceramic, signed in syllabics, disc number inscribed.
-10.5 x 11 x 8.5 in — 26.7 x 27.9 x 21.6 cm.
+WOMAN RIDING A GOOSE.
 Sold at Waddington’s, Price Realised: $6,600

-Though the earliest ceramics were innovative, imaginative and even psychedelic, the studio was soon told by the Canadian Eskimo Council, a governmental body which decided which work was brought to market, that only “northern colours” that echoed earth and lichen and specific forms would be exported for sale.
+Though the earliest ceramics were innovative, imaginative and even psychedelic, the studio was soon advised by the Canadian Eskimo Council, a governmental body which decided which work was brought to market, that only “northern colours” that echoed earth and lichen and specific forms would be exported for sale.
 Bright glazes were discouraged, and utilitarian, easily transportable forms such as bowls and tiles were to take precedence.

 Boyle said in an article in IAQ, “By inviting Aupilardjuk, Kurok and other artists to share the exhibition in this prestigious contemporary art gallery, it was my intention to dissolve the invisible walls, in our minds and institutions, that divide fine art from craft, folk from MFA’s and Indigenous from non-Indigenous artists.
-If an artist desires to use clay—a material demeaned by critics as “craft” as well as culturally “inauthentic”—the only thing the artist can do is smile and flip those authorities the bird.”

 From back right to front left: Eli Tikeayak, Charlie Panigoniak, John Kavik, Michael Angutituak, John Okalik, Claude Grenier, Laurent Aksadjuak, unidentified artist, and Yvo Samgushak in Kangiqliniq, 1965.
 Photo by George Swinton, courtesy of the University of Manitoba archives.